CannerCMS/docs.canner.io/docs/tutorial-connect-to-firebase.md

 ---
-id: start-quick-firebase
+id: tutorial-connect-to-firebase
-title: How to Firebase - Realtime database
+title: Connect to Firebase Realtime Database
-sidebar_label: Firebase - Realtime database
+sidebar_label: Connect to Firebase Realtime Database
 ---

 > NOTE: We are not supporting **Firestore** at this moment